Opening and closing sequences of The Prisoner: Variations

 In "A. B. and C.", instead of "The new Number Two", the line is read as "I am Number Two".
 Here the role is played by Colin Gordon, who would also have the part in "The General".
 As noted above, the episodes were not broadcast in production sequence; Gordon filmed his appearance as Number Two in "The General" first.

 "Do Not Forsake Me Oh My Darling" precedes the resignation sequence with a scene featuring two men sitting in an office and discussing a series of projected slides, that one of the men is certain conceals a message.
 Furthermore, this episode eschews the dialogue between Number Six and Number Two and superimposes the opening credits over footage of a helicopter arriving in the Village.

 "Living in Harmony" features none of the typical title sequence at all, instead opening with a Western-style version.
 McGoohan appears as a sheriff turning in his badge, and soon thereafter getting ambushed and beaten into unconsciousness by several men, at which point the episode title is displayed.
 (In this episode, the series title is not displayed on screen until the closing credits.)
 He subsequently wakes in a town called Harmony, run by a very Number Two-like Judge.

 "Fall Out" also completely does away with the standard sequences; instead, it opens with a recap of the previous episode, "Once Upon a Time", followed by a series of aerial shots of the Village over which the typical credits are superimposed.
 (Also, there is an additional screen at the beginning revealing the location of the Village as Portmeirion.)
 Although Patrick McGoohan is credited as the episode's writer and director, at no point in the opening or closing credits is he actually credited as playing Number Six in this finale episode.

 Number One

 The high production values involved have led the opening sequence to be described as more like film than television.
 Like the series as a whole, the opening sequence can be seen as a prefiguration of postmodernism; it establishes an Orwellian dramatic premise that is deconstructed by its own absurdity.
-In addition, the final episode recontextualises the exchange in the opening sequence: the response to "Who is Number One?" is revealed to not be "You are Number Six", a deflection, but "You are, Number Six," a truthful answer.
+In addition, the final episode recontextualises the exchange in the opening sequence for some: the response to "Who is Number One?" is believed to be not "You are Number Six", a deflection, but "You are, Number Six," a truthful answer.
+Despite this, the scene itself does not contain any comma in these particular lines.